Developing and testing Amazon Glue job scripts locally

 command on the container.

-Write the script and save it as
+Write your script and save it as

-directory.
-Sample code is included as the appendix in this topic.$ WORKSPACE_LOCATION=/local_path_to_workspace $ SCRIPT_FILE_NAME=sample.py $ mkdir -p ${WORKSPACE_LOCATION}/src $ vim ${WORKSPACE_LOCATION}/src/${SCRIPT_FILE_NAME}
+directory using the following commands:$ WORKSPACE_LOCATION=/local_path_to_workspace $ SCRIPT_FILE_NAME=sample.py $ mkdir -p ${WORKSPACE_LOCATION}/src $ vim ${WORKSPACE_LOCATION}/src/${SCRIPT_FILE_NAME}

 Run the following command to execute the